SlickRemix/feed-them-gallery/readme.txt

   * Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 1.3.1 Thursday, July 30th, 2020 =
+   * FIX: Multi-site compatibility that was causing Feed Them Gallery to not be activated and error on Multi-site network.
+   * UPDATED: Text in Readme and FeedThemGallery.com Examples versus Demo text to make things more understandable.
+   * NEW: Demo Builder launched!
+You can now try Feed Them Gallery out and it's premium extensions before purchasing.
+[Try the Demo!](https://demo.feedthemgallery.com/)

 = Version 1.3.0 Tuesday, July 14th, 2020 =
    * FIX: Added basename( dirname( __FILE__ ) ) within add_action to prevent warning message about languages folder path not being correct.